karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 **System:** Customer-facing agent that investigates transaction disputes against records and issues account credits without human approval below a threshold.

 ### Phase 1 — Plan & Scope
 Financial action, customer-facing, fed by untrusted input (customer email) — three automatic escalators under the risk classification addendum.
 Classified **Full autonomy**.
 Sampling tier: **Tier 1 — full coverage, live re-performance required**.
 Domains in scope: 1 (Governance & Oversight), 3 (Identity & Credential Governance), 4 (Runtime Policy Enforcement), 10 (Containment & Kill Switch), 12 (Audit & Record-Keeping).
-Decision rights: AI Governance Committee Direct-decision approval required under Charter §3 — this is a second-line governance review (Section 4), not a third-line assurance opinion.
+Decision rights: AI Governance Committee Direct-decision approval required under Charter §3 — this is a **second-line governance review** (Section 4).
+It will produce a deployment decision and a second-line effectiveness assessment; it does not produce a third-line Assurance Opinion, since the AI Governance Committee running it is not independent of itself.

 **Maturity weighting for this system:** Domain 4 (Runtime Policy Enforcement) and Domain 10 (Containment & Kill Switch) are weighted highest — a financial-action agent's biggest exposure is an enforcement gap or an unverified containment mechanism, not a documentation gap.
 Domain 12 (Audit & Record-Keeping) is weighted lowest of the five in scope.